open-metadata/openmetadata-deployment/terraform/hybrid-ingestion-runner/aws/README.md

 ## Ingestion Pods

+### Access to Your AWS Secrets Manager in the Same AWS Account

+The ingestion pods require access to AWS Secrets Manager to retrieve the credentials needed to connect to your resources.
+The path to the Secrets Manager that will be allowed is defined by the variable `secrets_manager_path`, which defaults to `/collate/hybrid-ingestion-runner`.
+You can modify this value if you'd like to use a different path.

+This Terraform project supports two scenarios:
+1. The ingestion pods accessing Secrets Manager in the **same AWS Region** where the Hybrid Ingestion Runner is deployed.
+2. The ingestion pods accessing Secrets Manager across **all AWS Regions**.

+#### **Scenario 1: Secrets Manager in the Same AWS Region**

+This is the default behavior.
+The ingestion pods will access AWS Secrets Manager in the same AWS Region as the Hybrid Ingestion Runner.
+In this case, the variable `allow_secrets_manager_from_all_regions` must be set to `false` (which is the default value).

+#### **Scenario 2: Secrets Manager in All AWS Regions**

+If you want the ingestion pods to access AWS Secrets Manager in **all** AWS Regions, set the variable `allow_secrets_manager_from_all_regions` to `true`.

 ### Attach additional IAM policies to the ingestion pods

 The ingestion pods run using the IAM role named `ingestion-pods-<AWS region>` by default.
 This role is created by this Terraform project and is attached to the ingestion pods.
 If you want to attach additional policies you can use the variable `ingestion.extra_policies_arn`, please check the following example: